 Macs are Historically Associated with Arts and Design

 The Mac became quite popular among artists in the early 2000s.
-Apple actively started promoting the Mac to graphic designers and video artists.
+Apple actively started promoting Mac to graphic designers and video artists.
 At the time, PCs did not offer such specialized services.

 Back in the day, just about all design colleges and art schools used Macs to teach.
 Students and teachers both learned the Apple operating system.
 Naturally, when these students graduated, they started using Macs to do their work.

 Designers and editors rarely change their tools of the trade, so the Mac took hold.
 For its part, Apple offered a number of specialized software to cater to graphic design needs.

 Many video editors still use Apple iMovie.
 Apple-designed early software and gadgets specifically for artists and creators back in the day.
 Therefore, since the turn of the century, content creators have naturally gravitated towards the Mac.

 Macs Might be Better for Large File Transfers

 A lot has changed in the graphics and video field since the early 2000s.
 Now we are dealing with Full HD and 4k video.
 The files content creators use have gotten bigger and bigger.

 While Macs don’t churn out great software as it used to, it has retained an important feature video editors can benefit from.
 Macs have the best ports and gadgets for large file transfers.